-Less than a year on, he would move south and join Crystal Palace, becoming the first £1m+ teenage signing in English football.
+Less than a year on, he moved south to join Crystal Palace, becoming the first £1m+ teenage signing in English football.

 That year, Palace won the 1993/94 First Division title and secured promotion to the Premier League, with a then-19-year-old Dyer having featured 11 times since joining.

-For a boy enamoured by football since Watford scouted him from east London’s junior pitches, the prospect of top flight football before turning 20 blocked any noise surrounding his price tag or, indeed, its justification.
+For a boy enamoured by football since Watford scouted him from east London’s junior pitches, the prospect of top-flight football before turning 20 blocked any noise surrounding his price tag or its justification.

-“I didn’t even think about the money,” Dyer reflects on the 26th anniversary of his £1.1m move.
+“I didn’t even think about the money,” Dyer reflects on the 26th anniversary of his £1.1m move [March 2020].
 “It was more the reality of knowing that next season I could be [playing] at Anfield or Old Trafford.

 “The thought for me was the excitement of achieving my boyhood dream of playing in the top division in this country.”